siddheshranade/static-webpages/README.md

 These are replicas of some popular websites I made for fun.
 I've only built the homepage.
 All are static HTML/CSS pages without functionality.

-You can check out the rendered pages and compare them to the originals using the links below:
+You can check out the rendered pages and compare them to the originals using the links below.
+Do keep in mind that minor details might have changed since.

 #### [Twitter](https://siddheshranade.github.io/static-webpages/twitter) | [Original Twitter homepage](https://twitter.com)